gabrielstonee/RestauraTi/README.md

 # RestauraTi
-This is an app to menage accounts, incomes, expenses, maintainers and give monthly reports about the situation
+This is an app to manage accounts, incomes, expenses, maintainers and give monthly reports about the situation